Wednesday, April 30, 2014

 We have also updated the hacked content guidelines to include redirects on compromised websites.
 If you believe your site has been compromised, follow these instructions to identify the issues on your site and fix them.

 As with any violation of our quality guidelines, we may take manual action, including removal from our index, in order to maintain the quality of the search results.
-If you have any questions about our guidelines, feel free to ask in our Webmaster Help Forum.
+If you have any questions about our guidelines, you can ask in our Webmaster Help Forum.